-Knowing how the divorce process works and understanding your rights as a married spouse seeking a divorce in Texas is critical.
-Unfortunately, there are plenty of myths about divorce that make the divorce process more complicated.
+It is critical to know how the divorce process works and to understand your rights as a married spouse seeking a divorce in Texas.
+Unfortunately, plenty of myths about divorce make the divorce process more complicated.

 Just because you heard something about divorce does not make it true, especially if it came from someone who does not have a law degree.
-It is vital to speak with a Coryell County divorce lawyer if you are considering getting a divorce in Texas.
+Don’t be fooled by the divorce myths out there; turn to an experienced Coryell County divorce lawyer if you are considering getting a divorce in Texas.

 The Most Common Myths About Texas Divorce

-A “just and right” manner does not necessarily mean a 50/50 split.
-Texas courts examine a number of factors before dividing community property between the spouses seeking a divorce.
+A just and right manner does not necessarily mean a 50/50 split.
+Texas courts examine several factors before dividing community property between spouses seeking a divorce:

 Myth #2: I Can Protect Property by Keeping It in My Name